zrrrzzt/html-validator/README.md

 # html-validator

-A [Node.js](https://nodejs.org/) module for validating html using [validator.w3.org/nu](https://validator.w3.org/nu/)
+A [Node.js](https://nodejs.org/) module for validating html using [validator.w3.org/nu](https://validator.w3.org/nu/) or [html-validate](https://html-validate.org/)

-Requires Node >= 8.16.0 for older versions use v3.1.3
+Requires Node >= 19.19.0 for older versions use v4.1.1

 ## Module

 Supports the following modes from Validator.nu [Web Service Interface](https://github.com/validator/validator/wiki/Service-%C2%BB-HTTP-interface)
 - Document URL as a GET parameter; the service retrieves the document by URL over HTTP or HTTPS.
 - Document POSTed as the HTTP entity body; parameters in query string as with GET.

+From html-validate it will only validate against the WHATWG standards.

 ### Installation